deep-raman/raspberry-setup/README.md

 - `packages`: list of packages that the role install by default.
 - `user`: the user that you will be using to work
 - `zsh`: to install zsh as default shell
+- `zsh_plugins`: list of oh-my-zsh plugins to load
 - `powerlevel10k`: to install powerlevel10k
 - `set_staticip`: to configure static ip
 - `static_ip`: ip address configure